 If a tract purchased at the sale is transferred, sold, given or otherwise conveyed to any person who did have a statutory right to redeem such tract prior to such sale, within 10 years from the date of the auction, such person shall be liable for an amount equal to the original judgment lien and interest thereon from the date of the public auction (personal judgment).

-No bids will be accepted unless the bidder has registered prior to the start of sale.
 Each successful bidder will be required to sign an affidavit which shall be filed with the Clerk of the District Court stating the purchase was not directly or indirectly made for any of the following:

 Properties will be sold by item number, legal description and by county tax identification number.
 If the property is subject to a federal tax lien or federal judgment lien, such lien will be so designated when it is sold.